 At Stealey Law and Mediation, we see far too many personal injury cases that are the result of distracted driving.
 Don’t be the cause of the next accident — put down your phone and pay attention.
 And if you’ve been a victim of a distracted driving accident, give us a call.
 If you have a case, we can help you obtain a fair settlement.

-Download our free checklist, "What to Do After an Auto Accident," and learn how to stay calm and collected in 10 steps.
+Download our free auto accident app and learn how to stay calm and collected.

 *Originally published December 3, 2013 – Updated September 20, 2017